douglas-yao/LI-Mastermind/client/src/features/To-Do.md

   - Limit network calls
 - Logical and practical flow of data
 - Single responsibility principle with handling of game logic

+Notes:

+- Db wrapper
+- Rename controllers
+- Wrap any similar functions / utils into their own class
+- Validator for inputs
+- If using cache, utilize cache manager
+  - Consider just getting data back from the db